 “Kind of you to think of me, Mr. Grimmer,” said the man in question.
 “But Miss Marshall will surely save the last dance for me.
 This one’s all yours.”

-Apparently there was no way out of this.
 “I thank you for it,” said Jonathan.
 Then, taking Lucy by the hand, he led her to the dance floor.
 At least, this should give him the opportunity to look for Connor without drawing attention.
 “Any sign of Lord Connor?” he asked Lucy.

 “I’ll let you know if I see him,” she replied as the dance began.

 True to her word, Lucy kept her eyes peeled as they circled the revolving ballroom, scanning for their host, who was nowhere to be seen.
 She informed Jonathan, as they danced, to expect Connor to be wearing a stag mask.
 Apparently these sorts of details were printed in lady’s magazines, and evidently Lucy was current in her knowledge of social affairs.
-Well, she’d have to be, to be invited to Lord Connor’s at all.
+She’d have to be, to be invited to Lord Connor’s at all.
 Still, they’d seen no one in a stag mask, and both Lucy and Jonathan were disappointed by his absence.

 As the dance ended, they showed their appreciation for the musicians by joining in the applause, which all but drowned out the sound of a muffled gunshot from upstairs.
 It was a sound that Jonathan had heard before; his father had been a hunter.
-Otherwise, he might not even have noticed it.
 His eyes darted upwards, but when he returned his attention to Lucy, it seemed that he was alone in having heard it.

 “What is it?” she asked, having noticed that Jonathan’s attention had wandered.